colorjs/color/README.md

 ## Contribute

 The goal of the project is to provide fast and extensible color class with intuitive API.
-Please make sure your issue does not belong to the one of the subpackages: [color-stringify](), [color-manipulate](), [color-parse](), and then [contribute](https://github.com/dfcreative/color/issues/new/).
+Please make sure your issue does not belong to a subpackage: [color-stringify](http://github.com/dfcreative/color-stringify), [color-manipulate](http://github.com/dfcreative/color-manipulate), [color-parse](http://github.com/dfcreative/color-parse), and only then [contribute](https://github.com/dfcreative/color/issues/new/).

 [![NPM](https://nodei.co/npm/color2.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/color2/)